dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 * `dbosBaseConfig` - This configuration includes only rules required for security.
 These rules will be enforced prior to deployment to the DBOS cloud.
 * `dbosRecommendedConfig` - This extension to the base configuration is the recommended configuration, which includes best practices for new TypeScript code.
-* `dbosExtendedConfig` - This configuration extenends the recommended configuration, and may include opinions on coding style.
+* `dbosExtendedConfig` - This configuration extenends the recommended configuration, and may include opinions on coding style.

 ### Suggested `eslint` Rules